Hsnayrus/Certification-Courses/Coursera/Meta-Back-End-Developer/Meta-The-Full-Stack/Documents/HTML.md

 ```

 * Other tags such as `<main></main>, <footer></footer>` etc. can be used to describe a typical HTML page.
-* A list of all HTML tags and their documentation can be found [here](https://www.w3schools.com/tags/default.asp).
 * A normal website can look something like this:
 ```
 <!DOCTYPE html>